Salvation – BT4

 Isaiah 7:14 “Therefore the Lord Himself will give you a sign: The virgin will be with child and will give birth to a son, and will call him ‘Immanuel,’ which means ‘God with us’” (a).
 This was how the Messiah was born of the virgin Mary (b). <Notes> a) Matthew 1:23, b) Matthew 1:16, 18, 20; Luke 1:27, 30, 34.

-“Just as many were horrified by the sight of Him, He was so disfigured, He no longer looked like a man; He had no stately form or majesty that might catch our attention, no special appearance that we should want to follow Him.
-He was despised and rejected by people, One who experienced pain and was acquainted with illness; people hid their faces from Him; He was despised, and we considered Him insignificant.
+“Many were horrified by the sight of Him, [because] He was so disfigured, [that] He no longer looked like a man; He had no stately form or majesty that might catch our attention, no special appearance that we should want to follow Him.
+He was despised and rejected by people, one who experienced pain and was acquainted with illness; people hid their faces from Him; He was despised, and we considered Him insignificant.
 But He lifted up (a) our illnesses, He carried our pain; even though we thought He was being punished, attacked by Yahweh, and afflicted for something He had done.
 He was wounded because of our rebellious deeds, crushed because of our sins; He endured punishment that has made us well; Because of His wounds (b) we have been healed.
-All of us had wandered off like sheep; each of us had strayed off on his own path, but Yahweh caused the sin of all of us to attack Him.
+All of us had wandered off like sheep; each of us had strayed off on his own path, but Yahweh caused the sin of us all to attack Him.
 He was treated harshly and afflicted, but He did not even open His mouth.
 Like a lamb led to the slaughtering block, like a sheep silent before her shearers, He did not even open his mouth.
-He was led away after an unjust trial but who even cared?
+He was led away after an unjust trial, but who even cared?
 Indeed, He was cut off from the land of the living; because of the rebellion of His own people He was wounded.
 They intended to bury Him with criminals, but He ended up in a rich man’s tomb, because He had committed no violent deeds, nor had He spoken deceitfully.
 Although Yahweh willed to crush Him and make Him ill, once restitution is made, He will see descendants and enjoy long life, and the Yahweh’s purpose will be accomplished through Him.
 Having suffered, He will reflect on His work, He will be satisfied when He sees what He has done.
 My Servant will acquit many, for He carried their sins.
 So I (Yahweh), will assign Him a portion with the multitudes, and He will divide the spoils of victory … because He willingly submitted to death and was numbered with the rebels, when He lifted up the sin of many and intervened on behalf of the rebels.”
-When people read this to Jews on the streets of Israel and asked do you know who this could be speaking of, many said, “It sounds like Jesus.” <Notes> a) an obvious reference to crucifixion, which Jesus even prophesied concerning the manner of His death – John 8:28, 12:32, b) together as one massive wound.
+When people read this to Jews on the streets of Israel and asked, “Do you know who this could be speaking of?”, many said, “It sounds like Jesus.”
+Watch the video! <Notes> a) an obvious reference to crucifixion, which Jesus even prophesied concerning the manner of His death – John 8:28, 12:32, b) together as one massive wound.

 Micah 5:1-2 “They will strike Israel’s Ruler on the cheek with a rod.
 But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for Me One who will be Ruler over Israel, whose origins are from of old, from ancient times.”
 The Messiah Yeshua/Jesus was struck by the Jewish leaders, common people, and Roman soldiers.
 He was born in Bethlehem (a).
 And Jesus said, “Before Abraham was, I AM” – a declaration of equality to the “I AM that I AM” God who spoke to Moses (b).
 The Jews knew what Jesus was saying because they yelled “blasphemy” and picked up stones to kill Him!
 John says that Jesus “was with God in the beginning, and all things were made through Him” (c).
 Paul says “He is the exact image of the invisible God, the firstborn of all creation.
 For by Him all things were created, in heaven and on earth, visible and invisible . . . all things were created through Him and for Him.
 And He is before all things, and in Him all things hold together” (d).
 The writer of “Hebrews” to Jewish-Christians falling back into Judaism reminds them: “In these last days God has spoken to us by His Son, whom He appointed the heir of all things, through whom also God created the world.
 He is the radiance of the glory of God and exact imprint of His nature, and He upholds the universe by the directly-spoken/heard prophetic rhema word of His enabling-power” (e). <Notes> a) Matthew 2:1; Luke 2:4, b) Exodus 3:14, c) John 1:1-3, d) Colossians 1:15-17, e) Hebrews 1:2.